US labs buckle amid testing surge; world virus cases top 15M

 The U.S. is testing over 700,000 people per day, up from less than 100,000 in March.
 Trump administration officials point out that roughly half of U.S. tests are performed on rapid systems that give results in about 15 minutes or in hospitals, which typically process tests in about 24 hours.
 But last month, that still left some 9 million tests going through laboratories, which have been plagued by limited chemicals, machines and kits to develop COVID-19 tests.

-There is no scientific consensus on the rate of testing needed to control the virus in the U.S., which has the most cases and deaths of any nation.
-But experts have recommended for months that the U.S. test at least 1 million to 3 million people daily.
+There is no scientific consensus on the rate of testing needed to control the virus in the U.S., but experts have recommended for months that the U.S. test at least 1 million to 3 million people daily.

 The National Institutes of Health has set up a “shark tank” competition to quickly identify promising rapid tests and has received more than 600 applications.
 The goal is to have new testing options in mass production by the fall.